Adelsö: History

 During the latter part of the 12th century, a Christian church was built next to Hovgården.
-Birger Jarl's sons built Alsnö hus, a splendid castle where King Magnus I in 1279 assembled the Meeting of Alsnö.
+Birger Jarl's sons built Alsnö hus, a splendid castle where King Magnus Ladulås in 1279 assembled the Meeting of Alsnö.
 At that meeting, the Ordinance of Alsnö was established, introducing the privileges of the Swedish nobility.

 During the Middle Ages, Alsnö hus was used as a summer palace for kings and governors but later fell into ruin.
 What remains of the castle and several graves near Hovgården was excavated during archeological digs conducted between 1916 and 1926.